bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NetPlannedArea_0PFC40qSKHuO00025QrE$V/Documentation.md

-Total planned net area for the building  Used for programming the building.
+Total planned net area of the object.
+Used for programming the object.